AMDmi3/opening_hours.js/README.md

   var unknown = oh.getUnknown();
   ```

-  Checks whether the facility is conditional at the given *date*.
+  Checks whether the opening state is conditional or unknown at the given *date*.
 You may omit *date* to use current date.
   Conditions can be expressed in comments.
+  If unknown is true then is_open will be false since it is not sure if it is open.

 * ```javascript
  	var comment = oh.getComment();